Calum Scott: 2019–2022: Bridges

-2023-present: Collaborations and Avenoir
+2023–present: Collaborations and Avenoir

-In February 2023, Scott collaborated with GRAMMY-nominated producer, DJ, and record label executive, Jax Jones on a song titled "Whistle" which was released on 10 February 2023, and entered the UK Singles Charts at #14.
+In February 2023, Scott collaborated with GRAMMY-nominated producer, DJ and record label executive Jax Jones on a song titled "Whistle", which was released on 10 February 2023, and entered the UK singles chart at number 14.
 Scott performed the track live at the BAFTA Film Awards.

 Scott performed live with Take That on 7 May 2023 at the Coronation Concert in the grounds of Windsor Castle.
-Scott and Take That later worked with Robin Schulz and released an official reworking of "Greatest Day", with the song entering the UK Singles Downloads Charts at #7.
+Scott and Take That later worked with Robin Schulz and released an official reworking of "Greatest Day", with the song entering the UK singles downloads chart at number 7.

-On 18 August 2023, Scott released the single "At Your Worst", and made its debut at #20 on the UK Singles Downloads Chart a week later.
+On 18 August 2023, Scott released the single "At Your Worst", and made its debut at number 20 on the UK singles downloads chart a week later.
 Upon the release of the song, Scott shared;

 In late 2023, Scott confirmed he was working on production for his third album, and will involve longtime collaborator Jon Maguire as executive producer.

-In January 29, 2024, Scott released the second single from his third album, titled "Lighthouse", wich received positive reviews.
-The song peaked at #38 on the Official Singles Downloads Chart, and reached #16 on the British Songs iTunes Chart on its release day.
+On 29 January 2024, Scott released the second single from his third album, "Lighthouse", which received positive reviews.
+The song peaked at number 38 on the Official Singles Downloads Chart, and reached number 16 on the British Songs iTunes Chart on its release day.

-Scott would be headlining the Live from The Yard music festival at Zebedee's Yard in Hull on 8 August 2024 however this performance was cancelled due to "circumstances beyond the control" of Scott and the organisers.
+Scott was due to headline the Live from The Yard music festival at Zebedee's Yard in Hull on 8 August 2024; however, this performance was cancelled owing to "circumstances beyond the control" of Scott and the organisers.
 The other acts at the festival went ahead and included performances from Ocean Colour Scene, Embrace and Cast.
-Scott's performance has now been rearranged for 9 August 2025.
+Scott's performance was rearranged for 9 August 2025.

-In January 27, 2024, Scott served as a support act for Ed Sheeran's Mathematics Tour, first performing across Asia for three months, and later in Europe for the summer.
+On 27 January 2024, Scott served as a support act for Ed Sheeran's Mathematics Tour, first performing across Asia for three months, and later in Europe for the summer.
 In December 2024, Scott stated in an interview with Songwriter Universe that the six-month tour contributed to the album's extended production timeline.